ASHIK11ab/Flask-Series/README.md

   else:
     return render_template('index.html', msg='Invalid url')
 ```
-  1. If the URL is a valid URL and if the short name is available we add the URL to our database and notify the user that their short link has been created sucessfully.
+&emsp;&emsp;&emsp;i.
+If the URL is a valid URL and if the short name is available we add the URL to our database and notify the user that their short link has been created sucessfully.<br>
-  1. We render a success.html template and we pass the short name as an parameter to the template.
+&emsp;&emsp;&emsp;ii.
+We render a success.html template and we pass the short name as an parameter to the template.<br>
-  1. If the URL is not valid or if the short name is not available we return the index.html template with an error message.
+&emsp;&emsp;&emsp;iii.
+If the URL is not valid or if the short name is not available we return the index.html template with an error message.

-1. Now we need to create the functions which we are using in the index route.
+10. Now we need to create the functions which we are using in the index route.
 We will create all these function in [utils.py](https://github.com/ASHIK11ab/Flask-Series/tree/url-shortner-app/utils.py)

-1. In order to validate the URL we will use the validators library.
+11. In order to validate the URL we will use the validators library.
 ```python
   import validators

   def valid_url(url):
     return validators.url(url) is True
 ```
-  1. This function returns true if the URL is valid or false otherwise.
+&emsp;&emsp;&emsp;i.
+This function returns true if the URL is valid or false otherwise.<br>

-1. In order to query the database we need to create a database object.
+12. In order to query the database we need to create a database object.
 ```python
   from sqlalchemy import create_engine from sqlalchemy.orm import scoped_session, sessionmaker